PANEL ATTORNEY QUALIFICATIONS

 independent basis.

-Level V. Attorneys who may be considered
+Level V. Attorneys essentially considered

-appellate specialists, with the highest qualifications and
+criminal appellate specialists, with the highest qualifications and

 to handle the most complex cases on an independent basis.

-Work Product: Must produce work of consistently very good
+Performance Expectations: Must produce work of consistently very good

 to excellent quality and use assistance when requested only